 indicating disenrollment for non-payment of the Part D-IRMAA.

 .
 You can still be required to pay past-due Medicare Part D IRMAA for any unpaid IRMAA you owed when you were enrolled in your Medicare Part D plan.
-As noted by the Centers for Medicare and Medicaid Services (CMS): "If an
+As noted by the Centers for Medicare and Medicaid Services (CMS):

 individual does not have or no longer has Medicare prescription drug

 coverage, they shouldn’t be charged the Part D-IRMAA.
 However, if